 “We know that all the arts are brothers,

 “Happy is he whom the muses love.”—Hesiod

-The creative drive—to take nothingness and fill it—often overwhelms any single outlet.
 The 10 musicians featured here have all found that the words and music of their songs satisfy only part of their longing to give life to new ideas.
 Their wells run not only deep, but broad.
 So, they’ve turned to the visual arts—nine through painting and one through photography—to more fully express themselves.